 From the 1990s they were officially admitted for the first time on the school roll.
 The Sixth Form House was built and work was done to extend the Founder’s Library as we know it.

-By 2002 the Camden Building had been built creating much needed space.
+Early in the 21st century the Camden Building had been built creating much needed space.

-On 1st January 2000, a blue plaque was unveiled by Connie Hurran, a senior prefect of North London Collegiate aged 89 and Harriet Bennett who was the youngest girl at Camden School for Girls at that time.
+In January 2000, a blue plaque was unveiled by Connie Hurran, a senior prefect of North London Collegiate aged 89 and Harriet Bennett who was the youngest girl at Camden School for Girls at that time.

 It is unusual for a plaque to mark a school premises, but the building was chosen as none of Buss’s former homes are in existence.
 Frances Mary Buss is recognised as a pioneer in girls’ education and in teacher training.
 Her schools, as was said in the Fleming Report in 1944, became the model for girls’ schools throughout the country and indeed the world.